hdser/pathfinder-docs/benchmark-tests/implementation-differences.md

 ### New Implementation
 - Modular design with `NetworkFlowAlgorithm` trait
-- Support for multiple algorithms (Ford-Fulkerson, Capacity Scaling)
+- Support for multiple algorithms (Ford-Fulkerson, Capacity Scaling, Push-Relabel)
 - Flexible path search strategies (BFS, Bidirectional BFS)

 **Improvement**: The new implementation offers greater flexibility, allowing for easy addition of new algorithms and optimization for different network types.